Pakettikauppa/woo-pakettikauppa/README.md

 ./run-local-tests.sh
 ```

-You may need to chmod the scripts before using: `chmod +x install-tests.sh`

 ## Architecture
 The plugin is written so that it can be easily forked to a whitelabel version, containing only a subset of shipping providers and a custom branding.
 This is achieved by using an abstract class as a factory for the plugin component.
 Each component can be replaced by simply overloading a method.